 The key here is to find those keywords used by people who have an actual chance of converting; after all, having a lot of traffic means nothing if that traffic is not targeted.
 Researching keywords can also help you figure out what your audience is looking for so that you know what types of changes you need to make to your website and service or product offerings.

-There are several tools that you can use to research keywords and get ideas for other useful keywords, of which the most popular is probably Google’s own Keyword Planner that you can access here, but you can also try other tools, such as Moz’s Keyword Explorer here.
+There are several tools that you can use to research keywords and get ideas for other useful keywords; one of my favourites is Moz’s Keyword Explorer (which you can get here):

 As I mentioned in the beginning, you also need to make changes to your website so that search engines can properly ‘read’ and index them.